1959 Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Current market activity shows steady participation, with particular activity in March 2025.
+Current market activity shows steady participation, with particular surges noted in early 2025.

 Market activity: 1959 CAM Penny